 Each constraint has a nonnegative cost function associated with it, which penalizes assignments that violate it.
 It is important to differentiate between hard and soft constraints.
 Hard constraints are constraints that define the feasibility of the solution and are required for the solution to make sense, while soft constraints define desirable situations, which define the quality of the solution.
-Therefore, we have two parts: infeasibility value and objective value part.
+Therefore, we have two parts: infeasibility value (hard constraints) and objective value (soft constraints) part.
+The final cost function infeasibility and objective value parts are calculated as the sum of the cost functions of hard and soft constraints, respectively.
 The goal is to first minimize the infeasibility and then minimize the objective function value part.
+If the infeasible value is equal to zero, we say that the solution is feasible, otherwise it is infeasible.
 The exact way these two are calculated will be discussed in the next section.